QUALIFICATION FOR ENTRIES: Only works completed after May 25th, 2018 will be accepted.

 REGISTRATION AND DATES: No registration fee is required.
 The entry form and final preview URL must be submitted online by 11:59 PM (Eastern Standard Time) on May 31st, 2019.
 The entrant must include the director's biography, director’s photo (300 dpi) a minimum of 3 stills (300 dpi) and a trailer from the film where applicable.
 These files can be uploaded online, submitted on disc or

-DEADLINE FOR RECEIPT OF FILES FOR SELECTION: Copies of works submitted for selection must reach the festival office on or before May 25th, 2018.
-Works arriving after this date will not be accepted.
-Blank entries or incomplete URL links will not be considered.
+DEADLINE FOR RECEIPT OF FILES FOR SELECTION: Copies of works submitted for selection must be added to your entry form on or before May 31st, 2019.
+Works sent after this date will not be accepted.
+Blank entries and broken or incomplete URL links will not be considered.